The Quality Standard for sustainable investing

 Text of the Quality Standard

 Consult the full text of the new 2023 version of the Quality Standard (QS23).
-This text consolidates and updates all previous versions and will come into effect in January 2024 for newly labelled portfolios and in June 2024 for currently labelled portfolios.
+This text consolidates and updates all previous versions.
+It came into force in January 2024 for newly labelled products and in June 2024 for products already labelled.